Top Holiday Shows and Performances in Philadelphia for 2015

 Free Family-Friendly Fun at the Kimmel

-Throughout the month of December, the Kimmel Center is hosting a series of FREE holiday events including a performance from the Philadelphia Orchestra led by Music Director Yannick Nézet-Séguin, visits with Santa, international traditions, holiday lights and Tuba Christmas, featuring more than 100 tubas in Commonwealth Plaza.
+The Kimmel Center is hosting a handful of free holiday events this December including musical performances, international traditions and Tuba Christmas, featuring more than 100 tubas in Commonwealth Plaza.

 This Is the Week That Is